software-architecture-guild/katas-2025/README.md

 ### Informational Viewpoint

-> *Describes the way that the architecture stores, manipulates, manages, and distributes information.*
+> *Describes how the architecture stores, manipulates, manages, and distributes information.*

 ![Diagram](future_state/solution_1a/informational_viewpoint.png)

 #### Definitions

-1. **Aptitude test feedbacks (Solution 1a Database)**: Stores information about historical short answers (including their grades and feedbacks).
+1. **Aptitude test feedback (Solution 1a Database)**: This database stores information about historical short answers (including their grades and feedback).
 The records are indexed for full-text search of short answer content.
    - **Aptitude test submission ID (PK, FK)** – Identifies short answer relation to an aptitude test submission.
    - **Question ID (PK, FK)** – Identifies which question of the aptitude test the short answer was submitted for.
    - **Question** – Stores the question the answer was submitted for.